 No evidence was found for which validated questionnaires are the most appropriate for use, since no quality criteria for validated questionnaires have been assessed .

 MS, SCI, Congenital neurogenic bladder

-Autonomic dysreflexia (AD) is a sudden and exaggerated autonomic response to various stimuli in patients with SCI or spinal dysfunction.
-It generally manifests at or above level T6.
+Autonomic dysreflexia is a sudden and exaggerated autonomic response to various stimuli in patients with SCI or spinal dysfunction.
+It generally manifests at or above level Th 6.
 The stimulus can be distended bladder or bowel.
 For example, iatrogenic stimuli during cystoscopy or urodynamics can trigger AD .
 It can also be secondary to sexual stimulation or a noxious stimulus, e.g. infected toe nail or pressure sore.
-AD is defined by an increase in systolic blood pressure > 20mmHg from baseline and can have life-threatening consequences if not properly managed .
+Autonomic dysreflexia is defined by an increase in systolic blood pressure > 20 mmHg from baseline and can have life-threatening consequences if not properly managed .

 Figure 2: Lumbosacral dermatomes, cutaneous nerves, and reflexes

 The physical examination includes testing sensations and reflexes mediated through the lower spinal cord.
-Abnormal findings would suggest a lesion affecting the lumbosacral segments; mapping out distinct areas of sensory impairment helps to further localise the site of lesion.
+Abnormal findings would suggest a lesion affecting the lumbosacral segments; mapping out distinct areas of sensory impairment helps to further localise the site of the lesion.
 Distribution of dermatomes (areas of skin mainly supplied by a single spinal nerve) and cutaneous nerves over the perianal region and back of the upper thigh (A), the perineum (B), male external genitalia (C) and root values of lower spinal cord reflexes (D).
-Parts A–C adapted from Standring , with permission from Elsevier.
+Figure adapted from Panicker et al. with parts A-C adapted from Standring , both with permission from Elsevier.